How Useful Is Garmin’s Solar Charging on the Fenix 7S Pro?

 At this point, it’s worth thinking about my particular use case for my Garmin watch.
 Because my experience may differ from yours.

 However, I usually go out in the early morning as the sun is just coming up.
 That also means there’s often shade being cast by trees and buildings on the side of the road.
-So even on what will be a sunny day, I won’t get that much sun.
+So even on what will be a sunny day, I may not get that much sun.

 I also do a lot of my running on trails.
 Combined with the dim light of early morning, I’m also in a shady forest.
-This morning, I ran eight miles in about an hour and fifteen minutes.
+On one particular run, I ran eight miles in about an hour and fifteen minutes.
 My watch measured 1.6k lux hours.
 Not very much sun at all.

 I also spend some time outside walking my dog and doing work in the yard.
 But other than that, I spend a lot of time inside or in a shady environment outside – like my backyard or my deck.
 Unless I’m going to the beach and slathering on the sunscreen, I tend to avoid the sun.

 In my case, because I run so much, I also use a GPS tracking quite often.
-This drains my battery much faster than someone who only ran 20-30 miles per week.
+It’s active 10 to 12 hours per week.
+This drains my battery much faster than someone who only runs 20-30 miles per week.
 So that person could potentially see more benefit, since their watch would be in smartwatch mode much of the time.

 If your job requires you to be outside – say you’re a lifeguard on a beach, for example – then I can see how you might get significantly more solar output than me.
 But for the typical person, I don’t see how anyone is going to reach 150k lux hours on a regular basis – let alone average that every day.